UBCDingXin/improved_CcGAN/README.md

 The code for computing NIQE is in './improved_CcGAN/NIQE'.

 A tutorial to compute NIQE for RC-49 will be provided at https://github.com/UBCDingXin/cDRE-based_Subsampling_cGANS/blob/main/RC-49/NIQE/
+> Rename the folder containing fake images to fake_images and then compress fake_images with a filename fake_images.zip.
+Move fake_images.zip to ./RC-49/NIQE/fake_data.
+Then, run ./RC-49/NIQE/run_test.sh.

 # 4. Some Results
 <p align="center">